Thursday, May 14, 2009

 recommendations, found in The Paleo Diet and The Paleo

-include too many veggies to be a knockoff of
+Diet for Athletes include too many veggies to be a knockoff of

 the Atkins' high-protein diet.
 (Eating very lean meats, he adds,